-The on-going Nutfield Marshes venture focuses on wetland restoration across a number of sites east of Redhill, Surrey.
-At Nutfield Marshes biodiversity and business flourish side by side; from cyclists to farmers, water fowl to water sports and local people to local wildlife, this multi-benefit project had had a positive impact on all.
+The on-going Nutfield Marshes venture focuses on wetland restoration across a number of sites east of Redhill.
+At Nutfield Marshes biodiversity and business flourish side by side; from cyclists to farmers, waterfowl to water-sports, and local people to local wildlife, this multi-benefit project has had a positive impact on all.

 The area is now used by local residents as an escape from an otherwise urbanized area and is a valuable place to exercise on one of the frequent ‘healthy walks’.
-There is currently an environmental education outreach program running which allows local children and young people to learn about the environment and connect with nature in their area.
-The Reigate Area Conservation Volunteers have also played a major role in this project and they are continuing to help manage the sites and undertake ecological surveys to monitor the wildlife that have made their home at Nutfield Marshes.
+There is currently an environmental education outreach programme running, which allows local children and young people to learn about the environment and connect with nature in their area.
+The Reigate Area Conservation Volunteers have also played a major role in this project and they are continuing to help manage the sites and undertake ecological surveys to monitor the wildlife that has made its home at Nutfield Marshes.

-Not only has the complex had a positive impact on the local community, it also functions as flood alleviation for Redhill and will surely prove extremely valuable in an uncertain future with ever-more unpredictable weather patterns.
-The project has also proved beneficial for businesses including mineral companies, developers and other private enterprises and proves that with cooperation and informed decision-making both people, wildlife and business can prosper side by side.
+Not only has the site-complex had a positive impact on the local community, it also functions as flood alleviation for Redhill, and will surely prove extremely valuable in an uncertain future with ever-more unpredictable weather patterns.
+The project has also proved beneficial for businesses including mineral companies, developers and other private enterprises and proves that with co-operation and informed decision-making people, wildlife, as well as businesses can all prosper side-by-side.